MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/develop/deploying-your-application.md

 ## RMS Client 2.1 installation choices

--   **Redistributing the RMS Client 2.1**
+### Redistributing the RMS Client 2.1

-    The recommended approach is to bundle RMS Client installer package with your application or solution using your preferred installation technology.
+    The recommended approach is to bundle the RMS Client installer package with your application or solution using your preferred installation technology.
 The RMS Client can be freely redistributed and bundled with other applications and IT solutions.

     You can choose to install the RMS Client 2.1 interactively by starting the RMS Client 2.1 installer or silently install it.
 The integration steps will be: